 The Hill magazine recognized NAPO as responsible for one of what they called the "Top Ten Lobbying Victories" of 2015.
 NAPO was acknowledged for its work on the passage of the James Zadroga 9/11 Health and Compensation Reauthorization Act, and continuing health care coverage for 9/11 responders and survivors.

-Over the years, NAPO has had a significant impact across many legislative areas, including:
+Over the years, NAPO has had a significant impact across many legislative areas, including, but not limited to: